frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

-# Restart_NotepadPP
+# RestartNPP

 Allow restarting Notepad++, and restore the current session state (with PythonScript plugin installed)

 Read the warnings in the confirmation dialog when executing the script

-Tested with Notepad++ 7.8.2 64 bits, with PythonScript plugin 1.5.2,
+Tested with Notepad++ 7.8.2 64 bits, on Windows 8.1 64 bits (NOT tested with Notepad++ 32 Bits but should be compatible)

-on Windows 8.1 64 bits (NOT tested with Notepad++ 32 Bits but should be compatible)
+using PythonScript plugin 1.5.2 from https://github.com/bruderstein/PythonScript/releases/ (based on python 2.7).

 Features :
   * auto-save, or ask where to save new files, before restarting Notepad++